F1 Grand Prix Cruises: An Ultimate Guide

 • Laps: 61

-A three day “celebration of speed and sound” the Austin Grand Prix 2024 will be held in the impressive Circuit of the Americas (COTA).
-Starting on the 18th October, this action-packed experience takes place on one of the newest circuits, which opened in 2012.
-Purposely built to host the Grand Prix, it can accommodate an impressive 14,000 people and is a multi-purpose venue that hosts other events throughout the year - including music concerts.
+A three-day “celebration of speed and sound”, the Austin Grand Prix 2026 will be held in the impressive Circuit of the Americas (COTA).
+Starting on 23 October, this action-packed experience takes place on one of the newest circuits, which opened in 2012.
+Purposely built to host the Grand Prix, it can accommodate an impressive 14,000 people and is a multi-purpose venue that hosts other events throughout the year, including music concerts.

-The circuit itself features 3.4 miles of track, 20 spine-chilling turns (11 left and 9 right) and a clockwise configuration.
-The first in the US to be purposely built to host Formula 1, the layout was designed by Tavo Hellmund, Kevin Schwantz and Hermann Tilke.
-Since its opening in 2012, it’s hosted 11 Grand Prix races.
+The circuit features 3.4 miles of track, 20 spine-chilling turns (11 left and 9 right), and a clockwise configuration.
+It was the first in the US to be purposely built to host Formula 1, and the layout was designed by Tavo Hellmund, Kevin Schwantz, and Hermann Tilke.
+Since its opening in 2012, it’s hosted 12 Grand Prix races.

 • Circuit Length: 5.513km